Dry Eye Treatment in Mill Creek, Washington

 DES is typically treated with medicated eye drops, anti-inflammatory drops, or a heated compress.
 Occasionally, the eye doctor may recommend punctal plugs.

 These are tiny devices that when inserted into the eye’s tear duct, block any drainage.
 This can alleviate DES symptoms by preventing moisture from draining out of the eye, ensuring that they stay inside the tear duct area.
 This increases the moisture level and provides longer-term relief.

 Moreover, punctal plugs are not permanent and can be easily removed or replaced, making them a simple, affordable solution to alleviate symptoms.
 There are also many advanced treatments for Dry Eye, such as InflammaDry, LipiFlow, and TearLab.

 In addition to the the above dry eye treatments, you may also benefit from using a dry eye relief mask, which helps to increase moisture around the eyes and reduce dryness, and to help manage your symptoms.

 Dry Eye Technology

 Mill Creek Vision has some of the most cutting-edge and advanced technologies to quickly and effectively test for Dry Eye Syndrome.
-Let Dr. Fred Arima and the talented, experienced staff help get you started on the path to real long-term relief from dry eye.
+Let Dr. Fred Arima and His experienced staff help get you started on the path to real long-term relief from dry eye.